Study abroad in Cork

 Deposit & contract notes

-Get rent, bills, deposit, lease length, and refund terms in writing.
+Get rent, deposit, bills, lease or licence type, address, move-in date, and refund terms in writing.

 Red flags